jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 As the printed PDF is part of the record of the evening, it should not be changed.
 But also it would be unhelpful to allow the errors to confuse future generations.
 (But see [discussion](http://www.theportforum.com/viewtopic.php?p=90575#p90575) and [more discussion](http://www.theportforum.com/viewtopic.php?p=92316#p92316).)
-E.g., the author has attended a tasting at which the cork of a purported Smith Woodhouse 1963 showed the vintage to be 196**6**.
+E.g., the author has attended [a&nbsp;tasting](http://www.theportforum.com/viewtopic.php?t=11196) at which the cork of a purported Smith Woodhouse 1963 showed the vintage to be 196**6**.

 A non-printable annotation can be added to the PDF.
 `GlassesAnnotations` is an array of even length, alternating `WithinTitles`-style integers pointing into the arrays such as `Titles`, and compound-string annotations.